-In a hopeful sign for the state’s forest industries, Sappi Fine Paper in Cloquet announced Wednesday that its $170 million conversion from making pulp for paper to making pulp for clothing has been successful.
-The mill reached its production goal of 1,050 tons per day of what’s known as chemical cellulose -- in September.
+In a hopeful sign for the state’s forest industries, Sappi Fine Paper in Cloquet announced this week that its $170 million conversion to making pulp for clothing has been successful.
+The mill in September reached its daily goal of producing 1,050 tons of what’s known as chemical cellulose.

 “What it really is is a new beginning for Minnesota forests,” said Rick Dwyer, Sappi’s plant manager in Cloquet.
 “It’s something that clearly is headed in the opposite direction of paper.”

-The project began in 2011 and the plant’s customers first started receiving chemical cellulose -- also known as dissolving pulp -- in August.
-The mill will continue to make high-end paper using pulp from other mills and the conversion was designed so the mill could still swing back to producing kraft pulp itself.
-But Sappi but has no plans to shift back to making kraft pulp, Dwyer said.
+Work on the project in Cloquet began in 2011 and the plant’s customers first started receiving chemical cellulose — also called dissolving pulp — in August.
+The mill will continue to make high-end paper using pulp from other mills.
+It could still swing back to producing kraft pulp for paper if the market shifts dramatically, but has no plans to do so, Dwyer said.

-At peak construction, over 1100 workers were working at the mill, with 41 contractors totaling over 550,000 man hours, the company said.
+At peak construction, 1,100 workers were working on the mill’s conversion, with 41 contractors totaling more than 550,000 man hours, the company said.

-Commodity dissolving pulp is used in the making of Rayon and results in a drapy fabric used in some dresses, for instance, or the lining of suit jackets.
+Commodity dissolving pulp can be used to make rayon and yields a fabric used in dresses, for example, or the lining of suit jackets.

 “The clothing companies have gotten very good at making blends,” Dwyer said.
 “That’s what we’re going to see a lot of.”

-UPM Blandin, the Finnish company that runs the paper mill in Grand Rapids, Minn., has pilot projects working on alternative products in Europe.
+UPM-Kymmene, the Finnish company that owns the historic Blandin paper mill in Grand Rapids, Minn., has pilot projects in Europe working on alternative products made from wood.

 “Our customers are building capacity to consume our product,” Dwyer said.